raine/ramda-cli/README.md

 Usage: ramda [options] [function]

   -c, --compact     compact output
-  -i, --inspect     pretty-printed output with colors -s, --slurp       read JSON objects from stdin as one big list -S, --unslurp     unwraps a list before output so that each item is
+  -s, --slurp       read JSON objects from stdin as one big list -S, --unslurp     unwraps a list before output so that each item is stringified separately -r, --raw-output  raw output
-                    stringified separately
-  -r, --raw-output  raw output
-  -h, --help        displays help
+  -o, --output-type format output sent to stdout (one of: pretty, csv, tsv) -p, --pretty      pretty-printed output with colors, alias to -o pretty -h, --help        displays help
 ```